 - If you’re not certain which version of FRST to download, then download both of them.

 - Since most web browsers save all downloads in your Downloads folder, we recommend copying it to your Desktop before proceeding.
 Please do not click ‘Run’ in your web browser since this may cause trouble for you later in the support process.
 Instead, click ‘Save’ or ‘Save as’ if presented with the option.

-- With FRST saved to or moved to your Desktop, double-click on the icon to run it.
+- With FRST saved to or moved to your Desktop, right-click on the icon and choose run as administrator.
 If both versions of FRST were downloaded, note that only one of them will work on your computer.
 Try each of them, starting with FRST64, as it is the most common.
 It will tell you if it cannot run on your computer, at which time try the other one.
 Otherwise, continue.
 A few notes:

 - FRST is safe if downloaded from the links given above.
 Some programs, even ours, may see FRST as potentially bad due to its nature, but please allow it to run regardless of warnings.
 In Emsisoft Anti-Malware, if it alerts, click “Wait, I think this is safe”.

 - On Windows 10, when you run FRST you may see a SmartScreen notice that Windows has protected your computer.
 If you do, then please click More info and select to allow FRST.

 - When you run the correct version of FRST for the first time, it will show you a disclaimer.
 You will need to click Yes to continue.
 The program’s main interface will appear, looking like the following image.
 Leave all options exactly as they are seen here unless specifically requested by the support representative: